Thin homotopy and the holonomy approach to gauge theories: Thin homotopy and groups of based loops on a manifold

 Thin homotopy and retrace homotopy are not equivalent when defined over piecewise-smooth loops, although the latter is always a particular case of the former.
-This is illustrated by a minimal example of a thin smooth loop $\gamma$ in $\RR^{2}$ based at the origin that is not retrace equivalent to the trivial loop.
-Such example can be constructed explicitly in terms of the bump function $f:[0,1]\rightarrow \RR_{\geq 0}$ defined as
+This is illustrated by a minimal example of a thin smooth loop $\gamma$ in $\RR^{2}$ based at the origin that is not retraceable.
+The example can be constructed explicitly in terms of the bump function $f:[0,1]\rightarrow [0,\infty)$ defined as